GopiChandana/Argon_Shapelink/README.md

 # Shapelink
-Shapelink is a website where you can track your fitness habits and schedules online with App or Website.
+Shapelink is an easy to use workout log which helps us to track our activities and results.
 ---
 ## Tech stacks used :
 To create this clone following Tech stack is used by contributors.